turbot/steampipe-mod-microsoft365-compliance/README.md

 # Microsoft 365 Compliance Mod for Steampipe

 20+ checks covering industry defined security best practices for Microsoft 365.
-Includes full support for `CIS v1.4` compliance benchmarks across all of your Microsoft 365 tenants.
+Includes full support for `CIS v1.4`,`CIS v1.5` and `CIS v2.0` compliance benchmarks across all of your Microsoft 365 tenants.

 **Includes full support for the CIS v1.4.0 Microsoft 365 benchmarks**.